Sara A. Joyner

-Sara Annette Joyner (born 1967) is a United States Navy officer.
+Sara Annette Joyner (born 1967) is a retired United States Navy officer.
 She is the first female strike fighter pilot to command a United States Navy fighter squadron and a carrier air wing.
 Her promotion to rear admiral (lower half) was authorized by the United States Senate on 25 May 2017.
-On 24 February, the Secretary of Defence announced that Joyner would be promoted to the rank of rear admiral (upper half); she was pinned on 1 April 2021.
+On 24 February, the Secretary of Defense announced that Joyner would be promoted to the rank of rear admiral; she was pinned on 1 April 2021.
 She was promoted to vice admiral on 3 June 2022.

 Early life and education

 Sara Annette Applegarth was born on Hoopers Island in Maryland.
 She is one of four children of Samuel Hubert Applegarth Jr. and Sara Jane (McClaran) Applegarth.
 Her father, Commander Hubert Applegarth, retired from active duty in the United States Navy in 1977, having graduated from the United States Naval Academy in 1951.
 The family property in the village of Honga on Upper Hoopers Island was purchased by Sara's great-grandfather William Francis Applegarth Sr. in 1891.
 Her great-grandfather later served as a member of the Maryland House of Delegates and the Maryland Senate.

 Applegarth also attended the United States Naval Academy.
 She graduated with a Bachelor of Science in Oceanography in 1989 and was commissioned as an ensign.
 She then attended flight school and earned her naval aviator wings in July 1991.